tbaudier/iccr2024_templates/README.md

-# Templates for submissions to the Fully3D conference
+# Templates for submissions to the ICCR2024 conference

-Recommended templates for submissions to the 16/17th International Meeting on Fully 3D Image Reconstruction in Radiology and Nuclear Medicine.
+Recommended templates for submissions to the XXth International Conference on the use of Computers in Radiation therapy.

-fully_3d_template.pdf is a rendered preview generated from the latex template.
+iccr2024_template.pdf is a rendered preview generated from the latex template.

 **Submission rules**
 - Submission only in pdf format